vkubicki/Kernalytics/doc/build.md

 # How to build Kernalytics

+Kernalytics is built through sbt.
 Check that sbt is installed on your computer.
 Follow the *Dependencies* instructions in this document if that is not the case. sbt can take care of most tasks when developing the scala library.

+`sbt update` from the command line is the most basic way to setup / build it.

 ## Java JDK